thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/03_Define_Performance_Signature/README.md

 * Number of requests and requests/minute
 * Server-side failure rate

-For further performance metrics, [please look at](https://www.dynatrace.com/support/help/shortlink/api-metrics).
+For further performance metrics, [please see this page in the Dynatrace documentation.](https://www.dynatrace.com/support/help/shortlink/api-metrics).

 ## Step 1: Add a timeseries for Response Time
 1. Switch to the `carts/` directory and open file `carts/monspec/carts_perfsig.json`.